 1. ASMR (autonomous sensory meridian response).
 This is triggered by specific sounds and visuals – certain voices for example.
 It’s a pleasant fuzzy sensation that washes through you and makes you head and skin tingle.
 Someone described it like “tiny bubbles exploding in your head” and that’s pretty much spot on.
 I used to get this more as a child, but it still triggers for me given the right set of circumstances.

-2. Misokinesia – an aversion to certain visual stimuli – particularly movement in the peripheral vision like face touching and fidgeting.
+2. Misokinesia.
+This is an aversion to certain visual stimuli – particularly movement in the peripheral vision like face touching and fidgeting.
 I feel strongly that this comes under the wider Sensory Processing Disorder umbrella and that future studies will confirm this.

 3. I have zero sense of direction.
-Without my phone GPS or some kind of map I get lost and can end up circling familiar streets for hours trying to get back on track.
-I’ve had this ever since I was a child (before the days of mobile phones and GPS) and friends always had to draw me maps or come meet me.
-I have no idea whether this is a form of dyscalculia, a severe lack of grid cells, or simply because my brain’s too busy trying to process all the sensory data to focus on mapping and remember a route.
+Without Google Maps I can end up circling familiar streets for hours.
+I’ve had this ever since I was a child (before smartphones came along) and friends always had to draw me maps or come and meet me.
+I have no idea whether this is a form of dyscalculia, a severe lack of grid cells, or simply because my brain’s too busy trying to process all the sensory data that neurotypicals seem to be able to filter out to focus on mapping.

 4. Seeing or talking about blood makes me feel faint.
-It was so bad that as a child that I once passed out and vomited during a blood test.
 I believe (after some frantic Googling) that this has something to do with an overreaction of the vagus nerve in the parasympathetic nervous system.
 Apparently this affects approximately 4% of the population.
 Even listening to a heart beating makes me feel strange.
-Bizarrely, I love horror movies, so it’s seems I’m somehow able to distinguish between fake violence and the real thing.
+Bizarrely, I love horror movies.

 Have you told other people about your misophonia and if so what was their reaction?

-I created this website, but the answer is hardly anyone actually.
+I created this website, but hardly anyone in my day to day life knows.
 I don’t want people to be on edge around me.
 However, I have told a handful of people who I thought might find it interesting.

-One thing that I’ve found helps, is talking about Sensory Processing Disorder first (rather than starting out with misophonia).
+One thing that I’ve found helps, is talking about sensory processing first (rather than starting out with misophonia).
 Everyone knows and understands that we have different senses (sight, hearing etc) and it’s easier for people to get their heads round the idea that this processing of this information can go awry.
 Ultimately it’s all just information and how it’s processed.
 We just happen to be ultra sensitive to certain sensory information.

 What’s your funniest/most ridiculous misophonia-related moment?

-I was at a house party when the hosts accidentally set off their burglar alarm.
-I went absolutely berserk and ran around the house with my hands on my ears asking people why on earth they weren’t panicking.
-My friend Richie found the whole thing hilarious and collapsed with laughter.
-Weirdly this helped.
+I was at a house party when someone accidentally set off their burglar alarm.
+I went berserk.
+I ran around the house with my hands over my ears screeching at people to make it stop and contemplated walking 20 miles to get home.
+They fixed it.
+My friend found the whole thing hilarious and rolled around on the floor laughing.
+Weirdly this helped!

 What helps you to cope with your misophonia?